semrush/intergalactic/website/docs/components/filter-trigger/filter-trigger-code.md

 If your `FilterTrigger` doesn't have a `<label>` element, use `aria-labelledby` or `aria-label`.

-If the filter name is displayed in the trigger alongside the value, hide it from the assistive technology to avoid double reading.
+If the filter name is included in the trigger alongside the value, hide it from the assistive technology to avoid redundant reading.

 ::: sandbox